agileek/agileek.github.io/_drafts/2024-01-27-my-home-setup.md

 #### Garden

-I'm afraid of messing with the water system, so I haven't done anything yet, but still have some DIY ideas.
+I'm afraid of messing with the water system, so I haven't done anything yet, except some automatic garden lights, but still have some DIY ideas.

+#### Zigbee

+With zigbee2mqtt I discovered that we can link two components together, so they can work autonomously.
+For example I have a [motion sensor][snzb-03] that can be paired with [a smart switch][zbmini].
+That works really great, and the good part is, if your box is down, it still works, they are full autonomous.
+Unfortunately, a lot of zigbee sensors does not expose the right commands and you can't do that with everything.

+The [Wireless Door/Window Sensor][snzb-04] does not expose the right command so it's impossible to directly pair them with something else, and you have to do a home assistant automation if you want to link them with something else.

 [zbmini]: https://sonoff.tech/product/diy-smart-switches/zbmini/
 [L2]: https://sonoff.tech/product/diy-smart-switches/zbmini-l2/